meowistic/discord-token-nuker/README.md

 3. type  ``pip install -r requirements.txt`` into the command prompt, this will download all the required packages.
 4. Open `nuke.py ` and enjoy the program!

+# Configs Usage

+To use configs, you need to have a `config.json` file in the same directory as the nuker, and it has to have the same structure as the `config.json` file in this repo.
+It is pretty self explanatory on how to use those configs, in the token field you add your bot's token (user account support coming soon!), prefix, nickname, and channel amount.
+After this just run `nuke.py` and the config will automatically import itself!

 ## In-App Screenshots
 ![image](https://user-images.githubusercontent.com/126018790/220769640-f168ba2f-e5be-4661-a61d-e74aed854e91.png)